GenoImel/The-Mechanical-Forest/Documentation~/CodingStandards.md

 // If you need access to any Message Events defined in another Controller/MonoSystem/etc. namespace, make sure to add it.
 //
 // Don't abuse this accessibility, however.
 Using other namespaces to get direct injection of a Controller
-// or feature specific MonoBehaviour is not recommended within MonoSystems, EntitySystems, States, or across other separate features.
+// or feature specific MonoBehaviour is not recommended within MonoSystems, States, or across other separate features.
 // Doing so can lead to ugly instances of tight coupling. using Akashic.Runtime.Example;